 Boats are mostly used to go out diving, snorkelling or fishing but rarely used as public transport because it is slower and other modes of transport are much faster.

 If you are a European Union (EU) citizen, you may enter without any restriction as per your EU citizenship rights.
 If you are not an EU citizen, you will need to obtain a separate Cyprus visa.
 Schengen Visa is not valid in Cyprus.
-Though it has signed the Schengen agreement, but no date has been set for easing of border restrictions.

 See also: Money Matters